Tax Services Terms

 The IRS initiates criminal investigations against taxpayers and tax preparers for tax fraud and evasion, such as unreported income, a false statement, the use of an impermissible accounting or banking service, or declaring too many deductions.
 Even though the IRS may file a criminal investigation against a taxpayer, they hold the tax preparers to a higher standard, so the IRS mostly initiates a criminal investigation against a tax preparer.
 IRS agents are trained to recognize signs of criminal tax fraud and evasion, which could then rise to the level of an IRS criminal investigation process.
 If you find yourself being investigated for a criminal matter with the IRS, due to the complexity of criminal and tax law, you need a tax attorney who is skilled and competent in handling these cases.
 The Walton firm specializes in these complex matters and we are here to help.

-The role of in-house legal counsel is to understand the pressure points, strategies and objectives of the business and effectively communicate the risks and legal issues involved in any decision to management.
+The role of chief legal officer is to understand the pressure points, strategies and objectives of the business and effectively communicate the risks and legal issues involved in any decision to management.
 This enables management to make informed strategic choices within an acceptable legal risk profile and possibly avoid future litigation and business issues.
 The Walton Firm represent businesses as their Corporate and Tax Counsel.

-As corporate counsel, we provide our client with a thorough review of their formation and governance to ensure that company is properly and within legal adherence.
-A company formation determines a company’s legal responsibility and their tax implications.
+As chief legal officer, we provide our client with a thorough review of their formation and governance to ensure that company is properly and within legal adherence.
+A company formation determines a company's legal responsibility and their tax implications.
 It is very important to have an attorney who understand your business, tax strategies, and entity structuring.
 The expert attorneys at the Walton Firm provides our clients with corporation formation/governance that fit their business needs and expectation.

 Business Litigation and Dispute Resolution:

-As corporate counsel, we provide our client with business litigation.
+As chief legal officer, we provide our client with business litigation.
 Like individuals, businesses sometimes find themselves in litigation and business disputes.
 We represent our corporate clients in a variety of disputes, whether their issue is resolved through litigation, mediation or arbitration.

 Mergers & Acquisition:

-As corporate counsel, we handle our clients’ merger and acquisition transactions.
+As chief legal officer we handle our clients' merger and acquisition transactions.
 We are involved from start to finish whether the client is merging multiple companies or acquiring a new company.
 This includes all planning, research, due diligence, valuation analysis, contract creation, negotiations between parties, financing, merger or acquisition closing and implementation activities and tax implications.
 Our expert attorneys understand the complexity of mergers and acquisitions.

 Corporate Tax Planning/Disputes:

-As corporate counsel, we help our client reduce their tax liabilities if needed.
+As chief legal officer, we help our client reduce their tax liabilities if needed.
 Through the various tax deductions, exemptions, and credits, a company can substantially reduce its tax burden legally.
 We provide our clients proper legal guidance and planning, including analysis of income, expenses, and assets, capital gain planning, maximizing low-taxed assets and business structuring to reduce income tax liabilities.
 We also work with our clients if the corporation is involved in an IRS/State tax dispute.
-We do it all.
+We Do It All!

 Schedule a Consultation